 on 6 October 1823 (or 1 April 1824, according to one Louis-le-Grand record).

-He had an exceptional instructor,
+thanks to an exceptional instructor,

-Hippolyte Vernier, who
+Hippolyte Vernier, who had

-taught from Legendre's
+decided to teach from Legendre's

-Elements de Géometrie (1794) the textbook which was then spearheading the liberation
+That textbook was then spearheading the liberation

-from traditional Euclidean teaching, all over Europe.
+from traditional Euclidean teaching in Europe.

 In 1828-1829, Evariste Galois was a